 This guide is applicable as of its date of publication.
-Significant institutions are expected to consider the extent to which their current management and disclosure practices for climate-related and environmental risks are safe and prudent in the light of the expectations set out in the guide.
-Where needed, significant institutions are expected to promptly start adapting their practices.
+Significant institutions are expected to consider the extent to which their current management and disclosure practices for climate-related and environmental risks are sound, effective and comprehensive in the light of the expectations set out in the guide.
+Where this is needed, significant institutions are expected to promptly start enhancing their practices.